Agadoo: Covers

 The song has been frequently covered in its original French, as well as in English and many other languages.
-A cover by the German pop band, Saragossa Band was released in 1981.
+A cover by the German pop band Saragossa Band was released in 1981.
 This was the first cover of the song to be recorded in English.
 The single also appeared in their debut album Za Za Zabadak.
 It reached number 14 on the German Singles Chart and number 5 on the Austrian Singles Chart.

 A version in Spanish titled "Agadu" was recorded by Georgie Dann sometime during the 1970s.
-It most recently appeared on Dann's 2016 album "Casatschok".
+It most recently appeared on Dann's 2016 album Casatschok.

-In 1981, the song was covered in Finnish by singer, Armi; it received another Finnish cover by Helena Rossi that same year.
+In 1981, the song was covered in Finnish by singer Armi; it received another Finnish cover by Helena Rossi that same year.

-The group, Koukeri covered the song in their native Bulgarian in 1982.
+The group Koukeri covered the song in their native Bulgarian in 1982.

-Dutch carnival singer, Arie Ribbens recorded a version in his native language in 1983, called "Akketdoe".
-The song was rerecorded in Dutch, specifically the Flemish dialect, with different lyrics in 2014 by Salim Seghers, as "Agadou dou dou".
-Also in 1983, František Ringo Čech covered the song in Czech as "Ja uz jdu".
+Dutch carnival singer Arie Ribbens recorded a version in Dutch in 1983, called "Akketdoe".
+The song was re-recorded in Dutch, specifically the Flemish dialect, with different lyrics in 2014 by Salim Seghers, as "Agadou dou dou".
+Also in 1983, František Ringo Čech covered the song in Czech as "Já už jdu".

 Curt Haagers covered the song in their native Swedish in 1984, using lyrics from a 1982 cover by Trivs mé Brogens.

-In 1984, Brazilian TV show host, Gugu Liberato recorded a version called "Bugalu".
-The lyrics were changed to reference the eponymous character, Bugalu, a mascot from Viva a Noite, his Saturday night show.
+In 1984, Brazilian TV show host Gugu Liberato recorded a version called "Bugalu".
+The lyrics were changed to reference the eponymous character, Bugalu, a mascot from Viva a Noite, his Saturday-night show.

-Brazilian group, Musical Columbia covered the song in Portuguese in 1985; the band Sétimo Sentido covered the song again in 2012 with the same lyrics.
+Brazilian group Musical Columbia covered the song in Portuguese in 1985; the band Sétimo Sentido covered the song again in 2012 with the same lyrics.

-In 1998, Icelandic singer, Sigga recorded the song in Icelandic under the title "Agadú" for her album "Flikk-flakk."
-A second cover, using the same lyrics as Sigga's, by Icelandic artist Laddi was recorded in 2010, using an instrumental directly based on Black Lace's.
+In 1998, Icelandic singer Sigga recorded the song in Icelandic under the title "Agadú" for her album Flikk-flakk.
+A second cover, using the same lyrics as Sigga's, by Icelandic artist Laddi, was recorded in 2010, using an instrumental directly based on Black Lace's.

-In 2000, Estonian singer, Üllar Jörberg covered the song in Estonian under the title “Mereranna tuul.”
+In 2000, Estonian singer Üllar Jörberg covered the song in Estonian under the title "Mereranna tuul".
 Kroonika listed it as one of his most popular songs.